adamayoung/swift-redux/README.md

 # Swift Redux

-Redux implemented in Swift using Swift Concurrency and Generics.
+Redux implemented in Swift using Swift Concurrency and Combine.

 ## Example usage